 “Tester’s don’t like to break things; they like to dispel the illusion that things work.” – Kaner, Bach, Pettichord

-World Tester’s Day
+When is World Tester’s Day celebrated?

-It’s been more than 73 years since the first bug was found.
+It’s been around 75 years since the first bug was found.
 On September 9, 1947, Grace Hopper, a computer scientist at Harvard University was testing the Mark II Calculator (designed by Howard Aiken), when she founded a genuine little moth between the contacts of the electromechanical relay, Hopper removed the squashed bug and taped it to the project’s logbook with the notation: “first actual case of bug being found.”
 Hopper had carried out the first “debugging” and coined the term that would become synonymous with the identification and elimination of the frustrating glitches that cause computers to malfunction.

 At that time, the tests were focused on the hardware because it was not as developed as today and its reliability was essential for the proper functioning of the software.